 Faith and John Gaw Meem Preservation Trades Internship

-The Historic Santa Fe Foundation currently is accepting applications for the 2017 Faith and John Gaw Meem Preservation Trades Internship.
-The 10-week program begins June 1, 2017 in Santa Fe, New Mexico.
+The Historic Santa Fe Foundation presents the Faith and John Gaw Meem Preservation Trades Internship.
+The 10-week program runs during the summer months in Santa Fe, New Mexico.
 It permits a qualified student working in architecture, planning, design, or a similar field to gain hands-on experience in the theory and practice of preservation by working with foundation board members and staff.

 Summer Internship Program Goals